OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 ![pie-slice](./assets/l2beat-pie-chart.png)

 With BOLD at its core, Arbitrum charts a course towards being recognized as a Stage 2 rollup by addressing the currently yellow (above) State Validation wedge in [L2Beat's risk analysis pie chart](https://l2beat.com/scaling/summary).
-BOLD contributes to a more decentralized, efficient, and robust rollup ecosystem while cementing the Arbitrum stack as the most mature and advanced rollup technology out there.
-And if that’s not amazing enough, L2 Orbit chains launched with BOLD will have permissionless validation available for them right-out-the-box simply by upgrading their Nitro node software.
+BOLD contributes to a more decentralized, efficient, and robust rollup ecosystem.
+Additionally, L2 Orbit chains launched with BOLD will have permissionless validation available for them out of the box by upgrading their Nitro node software.

 ### How is this possible?